 Although the moments following an accident can be chaotic, there are several important steps to take to ensure your safety and the strength of your case in court.

 The first step to take after being involved in a commercial truck accident is to evaluate any physical injuries and to get these injuries examined by a doctor.

 In many cases when someone is involved in an accident, increased adrenaline mitigates the amount of pain that person feels, meaning you could be more seriously injured than you think.
 Therefore, it is important to visit the doctor to ensure that you haven’t suffered any serious injuries.
-Or, if you have suffered serious injuries, to get them treated right away.
+Or, if you have suffered serious injuries, get them treated right away.

 Once being evaluated by a doctor, it is important to collect any medical bills for treatment that was necessary as a result of the accident.
-These documents serve as evidence in court and you could possibly be compensated or reimbursed for these costs.
+These documents serve as evidence in court and you could be compensated or reimbursed for these costs.

 The next step you should take if you are involved in a commercial truck accident is to gather as much information as possible.